Shengjie-Sun/Spring2019-Proj1-Shengjie-Sun/README.md

 Term: Spring 2019

 + Projec title: Lorem ipsum dolor sit amet

 + This project is conducted by Shengjie Sun

-+ Project summary:  My project focus on how the pattern of happiness changes with the increasing of ages.
++ Project summary:  My project focus on how the pattern of happiness changes with the increasing of ages:

+  [1]: Demographic Information v.s.
+Age

+  [2]: Single Value Index v.s.
+Age

+  [3]: Topic Modelling v.s. age

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.